The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-1369: Conditional CAPTCHA Open Redirect Flaw

-CVE-2026-1369 is an open redirect vulnerability in the Conditional CAPTCHA WordPress plugin through version 4.0.0 that allows attackers to redirect users to malicious sites.
-This article covers technical details, impact, and mitigation.
+CVE-2026-1369 is an open redirect vulnerability in the Conditional CAPTCHA WordPress plugin through version 4.0.0.
+Attackers can exploit unvalidated redirects to send users to malicious sites.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2026-1369 Overview